GrayAn/jira_rabbitmq_webhook/README.rst

   * default_queue - Queue to send messages to
   * custom_queues - Queues to send messages for specific events

+You also need to configure Jira webhook to send requests to your jira_rabbitmq_webhook instance.
+For example if your jira_rabbitmq_webhook instance is launched on the host jrw.test.com and you configured "web"->"url" as "/webhook/" then you should set webhook address in your Jira instance as "http://jrw.test.com/webhook/" (or "https://jrw.test.com/webhook/" if you configured SSL for it).

 Running
 -------